Philly Steaks – Albuquerque, New Mexico

 Apparently what Vladimir called passion is pretty pervasive in Philadelphia.
 There are dozens of examples of that passion in sporting events, including a notorious 1968 event in which Eagles fans booed and pelted Santa Claus with snowballs.
 There are also plenty of non-sporting examples.
 In 1998, the Pennsylvania Public Utility Commission, which oversees taxis, mandated etiquette classes for the city’s cab drivers.
 Cynics called it “cabbie charm school” and derided it as “a class to teach class.”
 More recently, a 2012 project called “Twitter heat map” scanned 462 locations in the United States for the phrases “Good morning” and “F–k you.”
 The project revealed that Philadelphia registered the highest concentration of “f-bombs,” but also the highest concentration of “Good morning.”

-Philly’s Steaks is owned and operated by Jim and Joe Lelii, twin brothers with a passion for Italian style cooking.
+Philly’s Steaks was launched by Jim and Joe Lelii, twin brothers with a passion for Italian style cooking.
 The brothers launched their first restaurant at only 21 years of age and over the years, opened several successful Italian restaurants and sandwich shops across the Philadelphia metropolitan area.
-Recently, however, they relocated to the Land of Enchantment where they launched Philly’s Steaks.
+Shortly after relocating to the Land of Enchantment, they launched Philly’s Steaks.
 They’ve got the pedigree and the passion to do it right.
 In rare lulls in grill activity, we shared good conversation and laughs with the affable Joe, a larger-than-life personality who doesn’t perpetuate the stereotype of the grumpy counterman.
 He was as as friendly as could be.
 Look at his Popeye-like forearms and it’s obvious Joe has spent much of his life chopping rib eye on the grill, a melodic percussion of metal on metal as he slices the rib eye into thin, small pieces.

 Philly Steaks is a veritable shrine to the City of Brotherly Love, both its heroes and its anti-heroes.
 Walls are festooned with framed photos of iconic Philadelphia sports icons–real (Smoking Joe Frazier, for example) and cinematic (Rocky Balboa anyone), singers, actors (such as Al Martino) and so much more.
-One wall is dedicated to Joe’s family.
-He waxes nostalgic when he points out the photos of his grandfather’s deli and other family enterprises in South Philadelphia.
-Philly Steaks, he told us, is configured very similarly to similar restaurants he previously owned.
-He has high hopes that Duke City diners will embrace his sandwich shop.
-Every indications–crowded tables with satisfied patrons–is that Albuquerque is already in love with Philly Steaks.
+One wall used to be dedicated to Joe’s family.
+Alas, about a year after launching Philly Steaks, the brothers Lelii sold their restaurant to Chastity Bustos who operates the restaurant with her family.
+Some things (such as a reduced menu) have changed, but Philly Steaks is still your go-to restaurant for oversized Philly steaks.

 3 March 2018: Seeing “French Fries” on any menu typically inspires a well-deserved yawn.
 At Philly Steaks, it inspires contemplation–a deep, thoughtful deliberation as to how you want your fries.
 Sure, you can save the thick, seasoned fries for ketchup, but how boring is that–especially when you can have your fries with Cheese Whiz, Crab, Crab and Cheese, Buffalo chicken and cheese, green chile and cheese, and Philly cheesesteak?
 Available in two sizes, regular and bucket, either portion size will sate a family of four.
 Don’t be wary about ordering your fries with green chile and cheese.
 It’s as if a native New Mexican prepared the green chile.
 It’s got both piquancy and the distinctive roasted flavor we love.